 The M&A Provisions issued by six PRC ministries provide the rules with which foreign investors must comply should they seek to purchase by agreement the equities of the shareholders of a domestic non-foreign-funded enterprise or subscribe to the increased capital of a domestic non-foreign-funded enterprise, and thus change the domestic non-foreign-funded enterprise into a foreign funded enterprise to conduct asset merger and acquisition.
 According to the M&A provisions, the foreign investors shall obtain approval from MOFCOM or its local counterpart at the provincial level when they acquire equity or assets of a PRC domestic enterprise.
-In case a foreign investor merges or acquires a domestic enterprise and obtains the actual right to control it, and in case it involves key industry, has or may have the influence on the state economic security or cause the transfer of the actual control of the domestic enterprise of the MOFCOM.
+In case a foreign investor merges or acquires a domestic enterprise and obtains the actual right to control it, and in case it involves key industry, has or may have the influence on the state economic security or cause the transfer of the actual control of the domestic enterprise owning famous trademark or having a name of long history, the person concerned shall submit a report thereof to the MOFCOM.
 The [•] transaction abroad of the company with special purpose, which is defined by the provisions as an overseas company directly or indirectly controlled by a domestic company or a natural person for the purpose of making the equities of its actual owned domestic company to be listed abroad, shall be approved by the securities regulatory administration of the State Council.